-Currently there are three locations in Western Australia where CPE programs are conducted.
+Currently there are two locations in Western Australia where CPE programs are conducted.

 Five ACPEWA Supervisors attended the annual ANZACPE Conference in the Gold Coast 11-15 September.
 Wendy McKay was accredited as a Level II Supervisor, while Judith Peterkin was elected as President of ANZACPE.
 Also present were Michael Hertz, Helen Vester and Michelle Benjamin.
 Michael, who was recently granted Acting Level III Supervisor status and Helen (Acting Level I Supervisor) stayed on after the Conference for 1 1/2 days of education in supervision, an opportunity to discuss their CPE supervisory practice in detail with peers and to gain valuable insights from senior colleagues from the Eastern States.

 The Conference proper closed with an invitation from ACPEWA to attend the next ANZACPE Conference in Perth in August 2017.

 Congratulations to the five students that graduated from the St John of God CPE Centre on 24 June.

 Take a step back in history and read about Anton Boisen who is credited as the founder of CPE.

 The Biography of Anton Theophilus Boisen [Want to download it?
 Right Click > Save as ]